mef51/frbgui/notes.md

 * for this source drive the higher end of the dm range even lower and maybe do more trials. exclusion logger shows most bursts are positive at 518pc/cm3
 * did measurements from DM 516.3-520
 * let's try 516-518.5

+## aug 23
+* consider telescope selection effects. maybe all these bursts agree cuz telescopes with similar capabilities are performing these observations.
+This is why it might be more useful to focus on FRB121102, since it is observed in many time resolutions and at different frequencies

+## aug 24
+* I use a subset of the bursts from Luo et al based on SNR. the dm range implied by that subset is 515.9-518.3.
+With the error bars, thats 513.6-519.5